userfrosting/learn/pages/07.services/02.default-services/docs.md

 | --------------------------------------------------- | ----------------------------------------------------------------- |
 | `UserFrosting\Support\Exception\ForbiddenException` | `UserFrosting\Sprinkle\Account\Handler\ForbiddenExceptionHandler` |

+#### translator

+The Account Sprinkle extends the core `translator` service, to add search paths for any locale files loaded in a user's custom theme.

 #### view

 The Account Sprinkle extends the core `view` service, adding the `AccountExtension` Twig extension (`UserFrosting\Sprinkle\Account\Twig\AccountExtension`).
 This extension adds the following: